slatedb/slatedb-pulumi/README.md

 ## Pulumi State

-The Pulumi state is stored in an S3 bucket called `slatedb-pulumi` stack. [@criccomini](https://github.com/criccomini) created a bucket on Tigris for this purpose.
-Eventually, we might want to migrate to Pulumi Cloud or AWS S3.
+The Pulumi state is stored in Pulumi Cloud.
+The state is stored in the `slatedb` organization.
+The state is stored in the `slatedb-pulumi/prod` stack.

 ## Environment Variables